Slashdot Asks: Which IT Hiring Trends Are Hot, and Which Ones Are Going Cold? - Slashdot

 Bad

 Demand outstripping supply?
-(Score:5, Insightful)
+(Score:4, Insightful)

 The key word here is "top."
 Every single business wants to higher the top of the industry elites....not just regular people who managed to get a degree.